ernestlv/piano/README.md

 #### Comments

 I took the liberty to re-architect a bit the application.
-The original requested asked to encapsulate the CRUD operations in a modal box, but it made the design and code much more modular and compact, to encapsulate each CRUD in a different controller and present them in different views.
+The original request asked to encapsulate the CRUD operations in a modal box, but it made the design and code much more modular and compact, to encapsulate each CRUD in a different controller and present them in different views.
 Also, a modal box is more tighly coupled with a desktop experience.
 Should you decide to implement responsive design, in the future, an angular view will provide more flexibility.

 Since each video is a well defined object, with more or less stable data, and the list of videos is a collection of them, rather than a set of transactional joins, running in real time, it makes more sense to use a hierarchical database, like mongoDB, rather than a RDBMS.